-The following offences may warrant a fixed term or permanent exclusion, depending on their severity.
+The following offences may / warrant a fixe d term or j permanent exclusion, depending on their severity.
+This list is not exhaustive.

 Disruption to lessons and learning Physical abuse with a weapon

 Disruption in school Sexually inappropriate behaviour to pupils

 Defiance Sexually inappropriate behaviour to staff

 Verbal abuse to pupils Sexually inappropriate behaviour to others

 Verbal abuse to staff Possession of drugs

 Verbal abuse to others Dealing in drugs

 Racial abuse to pupils Theft

 Racial abuse to staff Vandalism

 Racial abuse to others Arson

 Bullying - physical Extortion

 Bullying - verbal Possession of weapon

 Physical abuse to pupils Threatening behaviour

 Physical abuse to staff Possession of alcohol

 Physical abuse to others Smoking

 Homophobic abuse towards others Possession of fireworks

 False allegations against staff